haxorof/docker-ansible-lint/README.md

 > "ansible-lint checks playbooks for practices and behaviour that could potentially be improved" [ansible-lint](https://github.com/willthames/ansible-lint)

+In addition to standard ansible-lint, Ansible Galaxy rules are included and used by default.

 ## How to use this image